 - Drew’s Escape; beautiful eco cottage build by the owner himself.

 - Jakes hotel if you can afford it

 - Food, food, food and food.
-Try here lots of local food!
+Try lots of food!

-- Drink a Red Stripe and order some food at Eggy’s bar which is located on Frenchman’s Beach and enjoy the atmosphere
+- Drink a Red Stripe and order fish with rice and peas at Eggy’s bar which is located on Frenchman’s Beach.
+Great atmosphere

-- To save money you can buy some bread and guave jam and fruits on the street for breakfast and lunch
+- To save money you can buy some bread and guave jam in the store and fruits on the street.

-- Buy some Red Stripes and a bottle of rum in a small supermarket.
+- Buy some Red Stripes and a bottle of rum in a local store.